From a Southern Hemisphere Perspective

 Following the line from Orion’s Belt westward will bring you to the open star cluster Pleiades, also known as the Seven Sisters.
 It can best be found with your peripheral vision, appearing as a small cluster of faint light.
 The heliacal rising (a star's first emergence and annual rise immediately before dawn) of the Pleiades heralded the start of the ancient Mediterranean seafaring season in the northern hemisphere, signalling the time of fairer weather.
 Its dawn setting marked the season’s end.
 In Australia the Pleiades appear before dawn around the winter solstice.
 They are a significant indicator of weather change for Indigenous cultures, signalling the onset of colder nights.

 Following the line of Orion’s belt in the other direction leads to Sirius, the brightest star in the night sky and found in the constellation Canis Major.
 Canis Major is known as the Big Dog and the hunting companion of Orion.
 Like Orion, Sirius is easily seen throughout summer, and is high in the southern sky at midnight on New Year’s Eve.
+Further up from Sirius at this time of year you can also see Canopus, the second brightest star in the night sky.

 The Celestial Emu, or Emu in the Sky, is the shape outlined by the dark and light areas of the Milky Way.
 The Emu is not the stars themselves as Aboriginal astronomy also observes the ‘negative’ or dark spaces in the night sky.
 Many different language groups across Australia have different names and stories associated with the Emu in the Sky.
 In Australia, the Emu can be well seen in more rural night skies.
 During autumn the glow of billions of stars extends from the west across the sky to low in the southeast.
 In winter it is low in the southwest extending to the northeast.